 Mary Jo ( MJ) Pattison MS, MDiv

 From 2005-2007, I worked at the Evaluation Consortium at the University at Albany/SUNY as an Evaluation Specialist.
-I served as project manager for program evaluations of various federal, state, and local education and community initiatives.
-While at SUNY Albany, I took advantage of the opportunity to take research design and methodology courses and applied what I was learning to our evaluation projects.
+I managed program evaluations for federal, state, and local education and community initiatives.
+While at SUNY Albany, I took advantage of the opportunity to take research design and methodology courses and completed a masters degree in Educational Psychology and Methodology ( research track).

 Before moving to the Capitol Region in 2005, We lived in Rochester, New York, for twenty years.
 I served as a co-pastor with my husband in a city Presbyterian church for seventeen of those twenty years.